Three Days of Fire and Ice in Reykjavik

 Svarta Kaffid

-Icelandic soup-in-a-bowl Mid-range
+Icelandic soup-in-bread Mid-range

 Afternoon